nf-core/genomeqc/README.md

 ### 2. Refseq IDs

-Additionally, you can run the pipeline using the Refseq IDs of the assemblies of interest using the `refseq` field, leaving the rest of the fields empty:
+Additionally, you can run the pipeline using the Refseq IDs of the assemblies of interest in the `refseq` field, leaving the rest of the fields empty:

 ```csv
 species,refseq,fasta,gff,fastq